Graphing Rational Functions Definitions Flashcards | Channels for Pearson+

 Rational Function

-An expression formed by dividing one polynomial by another, often exhibiting asymptotes and restricted domains.Transformation
+An expression formed by dividing one polynomial by another, often resulting in asymptotes and possible holes in its graph.Transformation

-A change applied to a graph, such as shifting, reflecting, or stretching, altering its position or orientation.Vertical Asymptote
+A change applied to a graph, such as shifting, reflecting, or stretching, altering its position or orientation.Reflection

-A dashed line where the graph approaches but never touches, occurring where the denominator equals zero.Horizontal Asymptote

-A dashed line indicating the value a function approaches as x becomes very large or very small.Reflection

-A flip of the graph over the x-axis or y-axis, determined by a negative sign outside or inside the function.Horizontal Shift
+A flip of a graph over a specific axis, caused by a negative sign inside or outside the function.Horizontal Shift

-A movement of the graph left or right, determined by the value subtracted from x inside the function.Vertical Shift
+A movement of a graph left or right, determined by the value subtracted or added to the input variable.Vertical Shift

-A movement of the graph up or down, determined by a constant added or subtracted outside the function.Domain
+A movement of a graph up or down, determined by a constant added or subtracted outside the function.Vertical Asymptote

+A vertical dashed line on a graph where the function approaches infinity, found by setting the denominator to zero.Horizontal Asymptote

+A horizontal dashed line indicating the value a function approaches as x becomes very large or small.Domain

-All possible x-values for which the function is defined, often excluding values that make the denominator zero.Range
+The set of all possible input values for which a function is defined, often excluding values causing division by zero.Range

-All possible y-values the function can take, typically split by horizontal asymptotes.X-intercept
+The set of all possible output values a function can produce, often split by horizontal asymptotes.Set Notation

+A mathematical way to describe collections of numbers, often using unions and parentheses to indicate intervals.Hole

+A point where a function is undefined due to a common factor in the numerator and denominator, resulting in a gap in the graph.X-Intercept

-A point where the graph crosses the y-axis, found by evaluating the function at x equals zero.Multiplicity
+A point where the graph crosses the y-axis, found by evaluating the function at zero.Multiplicity

-The number of times a factor appears in the numerator or denominator, affecting how the graph behaves at intercepts.Interval
+The number of times a factor appears in a polynomial, affecting whether a graph crosses or touches the axis at an intercept.Interval